JamieFristrom/dungeonlife/README.md

 The second most embarrassing part is that I switched to typescript partway through, learning typescript as I went, and the project is part lua, part n00b typescript.

-Another embarrassment is that I started with Google Analytics, decided it didn't do what I wanted and tried Game Analytics, decided I didn't like that either and rolled my own, but left Google in for error tracking and GA in just to watch overall engagement.

 That said, there's more here I'm proud of than embarrassed of--for the most part it is data driven, and it doesn't do stateful things when not necessary, and those are usually my two priorities when architecting--so if you see something you don't like chances are I did it that way for a reason.
 Feel free to ask why!

 And this is the first time I've released open soure in this manner - if there are common practices it would be nice for me to do let me know!